alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 - Day 5
   - Demo

 This structure might move around a bit, but you will want to do the user research early in the iteration to give plenty of time to feed into the next iteration.
-This enables fast turn around on the stories.
+This enables fast turnaround on the stories.

 Working at this pace will result in:
 - user research in iteration 1